Starbucks Chairman Trashes Tax Bill As "Fool's Gold"

 Business interest groups like the US Chamber of Commerce and the Business Roundtable, which is now being chaired by JPMorgan Chase CEO Jamie Dimon, have been strong supporters of a large corporate tax cut.
 Dimon has specifically said that he would be able to hire more workers if the tax bill was passed.

-"I don’t believe that Corporate America needs a tax cut, when you’re not doing anything to help students, and taking away mortgage benefits, and [people are] living paycheck to paycheck," Schultz said.
+"I don’t believe that corporate America needs a tax cut, when you’re not doing anything to help students, and taking away mortgage benefits, and [people are] living paycheck to paycheck," Schultz said.
 "Corporate America does not need a tax cut from 35% to 20%.
 You need a higher level of compassion for the country."

 But despite Schultz's position, Starbucks would get a big tax cut if the bill went through — the company had an effective tax rate of 31.5% this past year.
-When asked what the company would do with it, Schultz said "We would not take the majority of that tax cut and provide it to corporate profits.
+When asked what the company would do with it, Schultz said, "We would not take the majority of that tax cut and provide it to corporate profits.
 We will find other ways to create a contribution back to either the communities we serve, or the many initiatives we have about veterans, and obviously our people."

 It's long been rumored that Schultz, now that he no longer runs Starbucks' day-to-day, might have an interest in elected office.
-When asked specifically about such rumors at Thursday's conference by Times columnist Andrew Ross Sorkin, Schultz demurred: "I’m not thinking about that, but I’m deeply concerned about the direction of the country, I’m deeply concerned about our standing in the world and I’m deeply concerned about the many million of Americans who are not participating in the economy."
+When asked specifically about such rumors at Thursday's conference by Times columnist Andrew Ross Sorkin, Schultz demurred: "I’m not thinking about that, but I’m deeply concerned about the direction of the country, I’m deeply concerned about our standing in the world, and I’m deeply concerned about the many millions of Americans who are not participating in the economy."

-Venessa Wong contributed reporting
+Venessa Wong contributed reporting.

 Matthew Zeitlin is a business reporter for BuzzFeed News and is based in New York.
 Zeitlin reports on Wall Street and big banks.